Border trade: Europe

 Typical examples of this are the borders between Ukraine and Russia, between Norway and Denmark/Sweden/Finland/Russia/Estonia and between Denmark and Germany/Switzerland.
-For instance, the excise tax on alcohol is lower in Estonia than in Finland and much lower than in Sweden, thus it is common to buy large volumes of alcohol when returning from Estonia: there are shops in Tallinn harbour that cater specifically to tourists.
+For instance, the excise tax on alcohol is lower in Estonia than in Finland and Sweden, thus it is common to buy large volumes of alcohol when returning from Estonia: there are shops in Tallinn harbour that cater specifically to tourists.
 In Finland, the best-selling Alko shop in proportion to local population is on the border to Norway, since even if the alcohol tax is high in Finland, it is lower than the one in Norway (and was lowered in order to decrease border trade with Estonia).

 Border trading exists between Lithuania and Poland, as buying food is cheaper in Poland than in Lithuania.

 Border trading exists between Northern Ireland and the Republic of Ireland; during the 2008 financial crisis, when the Euro rose against the British pound, so many from the Republic visited Newry—with lines of traffic four miles long—that the phenomenon became known as the "Newry effect".
 One in four households in the Republic in counties as far as Galway, four hours away from the border, shopped for groceries in Northern Ireland.
 Petrol is cheaper in the Republic, and groceries, furniture and clothing are cheaper in Northern Ireland.